 LaPrincess C. Brewer, M.D., M.P.H., has a primary research focus in developing strategies to reduce and ultimately eliminate cardiovascular disease health disparities in racial and ethnic minority populations and in underserved communities through health promotion and community-based participatory research.
 Dr. Brewer also has special interest in increasing minority and women's participation in cardiovascular clinical trials through mobile health (mHealth) interventions.
-Additionally, she has published work on faith-based interventions for cardiovascular disease prevention, racial differences in weight maintenance and psychosocial factors influencing cardiac risk factors.
+Additionally, she has published work on faith-based interventions for cardiovascular disease prevention, racial differences in weight maintenance and psychosocial factors influencing cardiovascular risk factors.

 - Community-based participatory research.
-In collaboration with several community partners in the Rochester and Minneapolis–St. Paul, Minnesota, areas, Dr. Brewer has developed a cardiovascular health and wellness program within African-American churches focused on healthy lifestyle behavior change to achieve ideal cardiovascular health.
+In collaboration with several community partners in the Rochester, Minneapolis and St. Paul, Minnesota, areas, Dr. Brewer has developed a cardiovascular health and wellness program within African American churches focused on healthy lifestyle behavior change to achieve ideal cardiovascular health.
 She is investigating the influence of self-efficacy, social support and self-regulation on behavior change.

 - Women's health.
-Several of Dr. Brewer's research studies have prioritized the inclusion of women, particularly African-American women, within lifestyle interventions given their disproportionately high risk for cardiovascular disease.
+Several of Dr. Brewer's research studies have prioritized the inclusion of women, particularly African American women, within lifestyle interventions given their disproportionately high risk for cardiovascular disease.

 Significance to patient care